ShadiBahaa/Facebook-Clone-using-HTML-and-CSS/README.md

 # Facebook-Clone-using-HTML-and-CSS
-Impelemntaion of facebook design, considering most singnificant details in it.
+Impelemntaion of facebook design, considering most significant details in it.

 To see the Feed page, please sign in with any dummy data.